Orkiv/Inventory-js/readme.md

 Add category or item to user interests.

 - Parameters :
- - item : String of category or item id to add to user interest.
+ - item : String of item id to add to user interest.
+You may also use a category id  instead of an item id as well.
 The system will automatically add an item's parent to the user's interests.

 ### Inventory.prototype.DestroyUserinfo()
 Delete current user session.